Are you searching for the top 11 most spoken languages in India? the sweetest language in India? Go nowhere we have good news for you.

-Without languages, the world will be a dead place, no progress, no communication and the outcome of such imagination is boundless.
+Without languages, the world will be a dead place, with no progress, no communication, and the outcome of such imagination is boundless.

 When a language dies, a way of understanding the world dies with it, a way of looking at the world. – Steiner G

 Here, our focus on the subject “language” takes us to India, the second most populated country in the world behind China.